taibuharoub/multi-cloud-boot/warm-up/toolkit/README.md

 Most common use cases when working with cloud projects

 - Infrastructure Provisioning (top tool - terraform)
+- Environment Configuration (tool - Ansible - is a configuration mg't tool that allows you to do all the configuration steps in a fully automated way.)

 IaC - Infrastructure as Code

-is basically a way that you can privision infrastructure in a multi-cloud environment in a fully automated way and at scale.
+is basically a way that you can provision infrastructure in a multi-cloud environment in a fully automated way and at scale.